 The Horizon 7.4 AT is a mid range treadmill with some excellent features for the price.
 Horizon Fitness have made a Studio line of treadmills and this is one of them.
 There's a growing trend of taking classes for bikes and treadmills and this is one designed for that.
 There are now more than a few app makers who offer these classes.

 The instructors who take these classes are becoming celebrities in their own right, like DJ's.
 These classes absolutely transform a normal treadmill run to something fun and exciting.
 No one can call exercising on a treadmill boring again.
 The good thing about this 7.4 AT is that you can sign up for one of these apps at a discount as part of your purchase.

 You don't have to sign up to these apps if you don't want to, the 7.4 AT is a treadmill just like any other.
 You have all the features you see on other treadmills.
 Although it is a high specification, and I'll go through that further in my review.
-New technology is becoming cheaper and that's reflected in the price of the 7.4 AT.
-For $1,499, it represents excellent value for money if you're looking for a quality machine.
+New technology is becoming cheaper and that's reflected in the price.
+It represents excellent value for money if you're looking for a quality machine.